Virtual commissioning ceremony a possibility for 2 UOG ROTC cadets

 A virtual commissioning ceremony is a likely scenario for two University of Guam ROTC cadets who, like many of Guam's residents, have had to adapt to a life under the shadows of COVID-19.

-Gov. Lou Leon Guerrero declared a state of public health emergency and the government of Guam on March 14, which shut down much of the government of Guam's operations.
+Gov. Lou Leon Guerrero declared a state of public health emergency for island residents and the government of Guam on March 14, which shut down much of the government's operations.
 UOG switched to online or distance learning for what originally was intended to be a two-week shutdown.
-The governor has twice extended the emergency declaration, which now i expected to end on May 5.
+The governor has twice extended the emergency declaration, which now is expected to end on May 5.
 But whether the emergency will be lifted or extended is anyone's guess at this point.

 Cadet Kortney Camacho, cadet battalion commander for UOG ROTC, acknowledged that adjusting to the new online learning environment has not been easy.